sourcegraph/handbook/content/departments/people-talent/people-ops/process/teammate-sentiment/impact-reviews/delivering-impact-reviews.md

 - Be an active listener, and ask open ended questions.
 - Don't be defensive.

-#### Teammates receiving a 1 in either category (values or performance) - talking points:

-- Sourcegraph holds a high bar for performance and demonstration of our values
-- We expect ~20% of all Teammates to receive a 1 in either categories - a 1 score **exceeds our high bar** for performance and values
-- You are exceptionally valued here - your contributions are recognized by me, and by our leadership team
-  - Specifically in this review period, your work on [xyz] was exceptional, and [explain impact].
-- I’m pleased to share that you’ll receive a compensation increase of x% in recognition of your exceptional contributions to our team.
-I’ll share a document with you outlining details of your increase following our meeting.
-  - If they would not have normally been eligible for a comp increase this cycle: while you would not have been eligible for a comp increase this cycle, I am giving a discretionary increase to recognize your exceptional work this period.
-- Thank you for your excellent work over the last 6 months.
-You are a deeply valued member of our team.
-Let’s talk about our team’s work over the next 6 months, and how I see you fitting into that work.
-I’d also like to discuss your career goals longer-term, and opportunities we have to support that growth.

-- _If promotion:_ Recognizing your contributions, and that you’re performing at the next level, I’m happy to share that you are receiving a promotion to [new title]
-  - [Highlight 2-3 specific examples that factored into the promotion decision]

-A Teammate receiving a promotion is cause for celebration and recognition, and recognizing promotions in #teammate-announce is one way to acknowledge our awesome Teammates!
-Starting May 1st, Managers will [share the good promotion news with Teammates](../../../../../../company-info-and-process/communication/announcements.md#promotions) in #teammate-announce by highlighting the promoted Teammate and their accomplishments that supported their promotion.

 **What not to do** we expect Managers to be confident in the score that they're providing to the teammate.
-We make it clear at all points during the calibration process that we do not force a distrubution, and all managers have signed off on all final scores.
+We make it clear at all points during the calibration process that we do not force a distribution, and all managers have signed off on all final scores.
 At no point should you say the following:

 - I wanted to give you a 1 but my Manager/the people team/someone else made me give you a 2
 - I fought really hard to get you a 1 but [someone] wouldn't let me